PERT Charts: What They Are and How to Use Them

 The nature of the PERT chart allows everyone involved in the project to see the big picture and to understand how their work fits into the overall process.
 This is particularly helpful when you manage remote teams.

-If you've never done a particular project, a PERT chart makes it easier to visualise how all the pieces fit together.
+If you've never done a particular type of project, a PERT chart makes it easier to visualize how all the pieces fit together.
 This gives you a better understanding of what's needed to prevent problems at each stage before they happen.

 Without a PERT chart, determining completion time is an educated guess based on experience with similar projects.
 A PERT chart can give your estimate more weight and make it easier for upper management to budget for the project and allocate resources based on your schedule.